deckhouse/deckhouse/docs/site/pages/virtualization-platform/guides/GOING_TO_PRODUCTION.md

 Note that when using software-defined storage, additional disks will be required to store data on the nodes.
 {% endalert %}

-The following resource minimums are recommended for infrastructure nodes, depending on their role in the cluster:
+The following resource minimums are recommended for infrastructure nodes, depending on their cluster role:

 - **Master node**: 4 CPU, 8 GB RAM, 60 GB of disk space on a fast disk (400+ IOPS)
 - **Frontend node**: 2 CPU, 4 GB RAM, 50 GB of disk space